-So to summarize an already ridiculously short and vague paragraph about volunteering with little terrors in Greece - it is in Greece; there are children; there are camps; there is still the chance to live in Greece for the summer and do something nice for someone else.
-This looks good for both parents and a resume alike.
+So to summarize an already ridiculously short and vague paragraph about volunteering with VFP - it is in Greece, there is work to be done, there’s a camp and there is still the chance to live in Greece for the summer and do something nice for someone else.
+This looks good to both your parents and on a resume.
 All in all, it is the perfect summer caper.

-Earth, Sea & Fire
+Earth, Sea & Sky

-Zakynthos is one of the 6 islands in the Ionian Sea.
+Zakynthos is one of the 6 islands that make up the archipelago in the Ionian Sea.
 Here the main drive of the organization is to help strike a balance between tourism and ecology.
-This summer gig entails cleaning up beaches, informing the tourist hordes of the do's and don'ts to protect wild life, flora and fauna care-taking and animal rescuing.
+This summer’s gig entails cleaning up beaches, conservation and informing the tourist hordes of the do's and don'ts to protect wild life, flora and fauna care-taking and animal rescuing.
 Basically, if you like sea turtles and sea lions, you should jump on top of this faster than a Greek downs his ouzo.

 Unlike the aforementioned volunteer gigs, this one will not involve you being outside all day in the scorching heat.
 It's perfect for someone who wants to get a taste of the great outdoors without completely frying their noodle.

-And last but not least, the wild card - if you didn't see anything here to suit your fancy, check out Work Away, which directly links volunteers with those in need of a hand.
+Last but not least, the wild card.
+If you didn't see anything here that suits your fancy, check out Work Away, which directly links volunteers with those in need of a hand.
 Usually the trade-off is free stay and food for the use of your muscle (see: non-existent muscle from being spoiled by Facebooking all day).